Nat1405/seng480/chapter.md

 One potential ethical dilemma that Zulip faces is the potential ability of paying users, corporate or otherwise, to influence the project.
 Unlike many other open source projects, Zulip offers multiple payment plans for potential users [5] including a standard paid version and, more importantly, an Enterprise payment plan which offers the benefit "Input into the Zulip roadmap."
 It is possible for this option to influence the direction of the project in a way that disproportionately favours enterprises that heavily fund Zulip.
 Zulip will need to understand when this is happening and decide whether the funding is valuable enough to outweigh the potential downsides.

 Because Zulip stores the private messages and data of users, provided they are not hosting their own server, there is the potential that incriminating messages will be sent using the platform.
 This could lead to a situation where Zulip must decide whether or not the chat logs and data will be released to the authorities or if the privacy of the users will be prioritized.
 This dilemma falls broadly under section 1.6 and 1.7 of the ACM Code of Ethics and Professional Conduct (Respect Privacy and Honor Confidentiality respectively).
 If Zulip is faced with this choice, they will need to evaluate their stance as a company and set a precedent for all future decisions of this type.

 A final issue that Zulip may be faced with in the future is one of free speech.
 As has been seen on multiple social media platforms in recent years, such as Facebook [6] and Reddit [7] ,the possibility of an individual or group starting a potentially offensive or dangerous group on Zulip is possible.
 This issue is further clouded by Zulip's allowance of users to host the application off of their own servers.
 In the future Zulip may have to make case by case decisions on whether or not to allow groups to exist on their application.

 #### 4 Summary

+As a service Zulip contends with many of the same ethical issues of many other large companies: Security and Integrity of their system, and Privacy of their clients.
+While strong in the first, the latter two still hold concerns.
+Weakness to 3rd party integrations, and the inability for users to remove their personal data with any degree of certainty means there is still a way to go.

+Even giant companies like Facebook and Google struggle to toe the line in regards to their ethical responsibilities.
+For an open source project, that anyone could try to corrupt with poorly written or malicious additions, makes the responsibility of the owners that much heavier.

 ## Stakeholders